revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-98.Can you tell me What approaches would you use for module importation in Python?
+98. Can you tell me the approaches you would use for module importation in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If you need to import some particular module use the import keyword, such as: `import array` or `from array import *.`There are some other ways, these are
+- If you need to import some particular module, use the import keyword, such as: `import array` or `from array import *.`There are some other ways, they are,
   - Import the whole module using its original name: pycon import random
   - Import specific things from the module: pycon from random import choice, randint
   - Import the whole module and rename it, usually using a shorter variable name: pycon import pandas as pd
-  - Import specific things from the module and rename them as you're importing them: pycon from os. path import join as join_path
+  - Import specific things from the module and rename them as you're importing them: pycon from os. path import joins as join_path

 </details>

 ---

-99.Show the polymorphism concept by using `+` operator inside a class.
+99. Show the polymorphism concept by using `+` operator inside a class.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-In python `+` operator is not only used to add values together but, it can also be used to concatenate two or more string values.
+In python, `+` operator is not only used to add values together but, it can also be used to concatenate two or more string values.
 Let's understand this better through a code.

 ```python
 class Operator: